-You will organise your collection of artefacts and the associated discussions using the e-portfolio tool that will be provided in the unit.
+You will organise your collection of templates and artefacts using a Word-document that will be provided in the unit.
 The structure of the portfolio will be standardised to enable you to focus on content rather than appearances.

-Instructions will be provided in Moodle on the e-tool that you will use for your e-portfolio, how to upload artefacts, how to add tags and explanations to artefacts and how to submit your portfolio.
+Instructions will be provided in Moodle on how to upload templates and artefacts, and how to submit your portfolio.